 Steve Lorenz was hired as Executive Director in June of 2001 after serving as a volunteer on the Board of Trustees for several years.
 As Director, he is responsible for all KCDC operations.
 He has lived in the Kamm's Corners neighborhood since 1989.

-Bill Markowitz is Manager of Residential Property Redevelopment.
-He has been a resident of the Kamm’s Corners neighborhood since 1970 and a core volunteer with the Kamm’s Corners Farmers Market since 2008.
-He joined the KCDC staff in August of 2010 and manages the reclamation and resale of abandoned homes.
+Bill Markowitz has been a resident of the Kamm’s Corners neighborhood since 1970.
+A core volunteer with the Kamm’s Corners Farmers Market since 2008, he now manages the market.
+He joined the KCDC staff in August of 2010 and also manages the reclamation and resale of abandoned homes.

 Marilyn Osborne joined the KCDC staff in February of 1997 with decades of experience in community relations and publishing.
 As Manager of Marketing and Communications, she is responsible for KCDC events, membership activities, and media presence.
 Marilyn is also Editor in Chief of Kamms Corners Magazine, published quarterly.